WMatthewARC/Module-06-Challenge/README.md

 ## Results: VacationPy
-That was alot to get this list that meet this of hotals that meet this ideal weather condtion.
+That was a lot to get this list of hotels that meet all these ideal weather conditions.

       Kamenskaya Oosh
       Avenue A Realty Ltd Brokerage